airinnova/framat/docs/source/user_guide/getting_started.rst

 Getting started
 ===============

 This page briefly explains how to get started with a very simple example using |name|'s *command line interface*.
-Notice that a more detailed user guide can be found here: :ref:`detailed_user_guide`.
+Notice that a more detailed user guide can be found here: :ref:`sec_user_guide`.

 First, open a terminal and simply run the command ``framat``.
 A short help page should show up. |name| has different *operating modes* like ``run`` and ``example``.
 We can use the latter mode to create a very simple working example.